-- Creating a safer online learning environment - Giving everyone the skills, knowledge and understanding to help children and young people stay safe online, question the information they are accessing and support the development of critical thinking. - Being aware of the risks posed by children in the online world, including non-age appropriate content linked to self-harm, suicide, grooming and radicalisation. - Inspiring safe and responsible use and behaviour of mobile technologies, to combat behaviours on-line which may make children vulnerable, including sexting and/or the sending of nude or semi-nude images. - > Use of mobile phones both within school and on school trips/outings. - ➢ Use of camera equipment, including camera phones. - > What steps to take if you have concerns and where to go for help. - Staff use of social media and mobile phones in school is set out in the Staff Code of Conduct. - Cyber-bullying by children, via texts or e-mails, will be treated as seriously as any other type of bullying and will be managed through our Anti-bullying procedures.
-This includes sexting and image exchange under threat or use of coercion. - Children and staff are supported to understand the risks posed by CONTENT accessed by students - their CONDUCT on line- and who they have CONTACT with in the digital world. - > Children are not permitted mobile phones on-site. - Visitors to our school are respectfully requested to turn off all mobile devices as a safeguarding measure. - > Advice given by Government regarding keeping safe during periods of home learning is followed by the school and shared with parents and children.
+- Creating a safer online learning environment - Figure 6 Giving everyone the skills, knowledge and understanding to help children and young people stay safe online, question the information they are accessing and support the development of critical thinking. - Being aware of the risks posed by children in the online world, including non-age appropriate content linked to self-harm, suicide, grooming and radicalisation. - Inspiring safe and responsible use and behaviour of mobile technologies, to combat behaviours on-line which may make children vulnerable, including sexting and/or the sending of nude or semi-nude images. - Use of mobile phones both within school and on school trips/outings. - Use of camera equipment, including camera phones. - > What steps to take if you have concerns and where to go for help. - Staff use of social media and mobile phones in school is set out in the Staff Code of Conduct. - > Cyber-bullying by children, via texts or e-mails, will be treated as seriously as any other type of bullying and will be managed through our Anti-bullying procedures.
+This includes sexting and image exchange under threat or use of coercion. - Children and staff are supported to understand the risks posed by CONTENT accessed by students; their CONDUCT on line; who they have CONTACT with in the digital world; and COMMERCE risks such as gambling, inappropriate advertising, phishing and/or financial scams. - > Children are not permitted mobile phones on-site. - Visitors to our school are respectfully requested to turn off all mobile devices as a safeguarding measure. - Advice given by Government regarding keeping safe during periods of home learning is followed by the school and shared with parents and children.